-Fortunately, if you’re an enthusiastic amateur or simply trying to keep the costs of your project to a minimum, there are plenty of excellent free video editors out there.
+Fortunately, if you’re an enthusiastic amateur or simply trying to keep the costs of your project to a minimum, there's plenty of excellent free video editing software out there.
 In this article, we’ve collated the best, and each of the software packages below will make it easy for you to perform important tasks like trimming clips, applying green screen filters, and adjusting the playback speed.

 If you’ve never edited a video before you’ll find these programs to be accessible and easy to get to grips with.
 They provide the ideal environment to play around with different settings and will help you develop an understanding of the basic principles of video post-production.

-The best free video editors at a glance
+The best free video editing software at a glance

-Simply the best free video editor you can download today
+The best free video editing software you can download today

 Operating system: Windows, macOS, Linux

-Lightworks is the best free video editor for anyone who wants to create professional-quality movies and videos without paying a penny.
+Lightworks is the best free video editing software for anyone who wants to create professional-quality movies and videos without paying a penny.
 It supports multitrack video and is a non-linear editor, so the quality of your footage won’t be reduced while being processed.

 With Lightworks, you’ll find all sorts of high-end features that are normally only available with expensive packages such as Final Cut Pro.
 These include the ability to import and render footage in the background, and to preview video effects in real-time.